Toloka/docs/en/guide/concepts/save-money.md

 ## Use fractional payment on incomplete task suites {#mixer}

-Use the [Smart mixing](distribute-tasks-by-pages.md#smart-mixing) and **Allow partial task suites** options.
+Use the [Smart mixing](distribute-tasks-by-pages.md#smart-mixing) method and the **Allow partial task suites** option.
 This way you can save money on paying for incomplete task suites.

 ## Conditionally free exams {#exams}